Our Privacy Policy

 14. The School will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
 Individuals must please notify the relevant member of staff (e.g. school office, registrar, fees secretary) of any significant changes to important information, such as contact details, held about them.

 14.2.
-The School will take appropriate technical and organisational steps to ensure the security of personal data about individuals, including policies around use of technology and devices, and access to school systems.
+The School will take appropriate technical and organisational measures to ensure the security of personal data about individuals, including policies around use of technology and devices, and access to school systems.
 All staff and governors will be made aware of this policy and their duties under Data Protection Law and receive relevant training.

 Section 15 - This Policy